Bridge2Hyku/Bridge2Hyku.github.io/pages/survey.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-*THE DIGITAL COLLECTION SURVEY REPORT IS NOW AVAILABLE [HERE»](https://bridge2hyku.github.io/updates/survey-results/)<br>
+*THE DIGITAL COLLECTION SURVEY REPORT IS NOW AVAILABLE [HERE»](https://bridge2hyku.github.io/updates/survey-results/)*

-WE STILL WELCOME RESPONSES TO HELP US GUIDE THE PROJECT BUT THEY WILL NOT BE PART OF THE Phase 1 REPORT*
+*WE STILL WELCOME RESPONSES TO HELP US GUIDE THE PROJECT BUT THEY WILL NOT BE PART OF THE Phase 1 REPORT*

 ## About the Digital Collections Survey